Scientific soft-skill / key competencies courses

 (4) Grant-proposal writing (third year)

-(1) Your registration with Humboldt Graduate School is binding!
+(1) Your registration with Humboldt Graduate School (HGS) or Dahlem Research School (DRS) is binding!

 – To prevent incurring costs for our program, participation must be cancelled at least 14 days in advance by writing to hgs-workshops-please remove this email@example.com